Steampunk: Alternative world

 Since the 1990s, the application of the steampunk label has expanded beyond works set in recognisable historical periods, to works set in fantasy worlds that rely heavily on steam- or spring-powered technology.
-One of the earliest short stories relying on steam-powered flying machines is "The Aerial Burglar" of 1844.
+One of the earliest short stories relying on steam-powered flying machines is Percival Leigh's "The Aerial Burglar" first published in 1844.
 An example from juvenile fiction is The Edge Chronicles by Paul Stewart and Chris Riddell.

 Fantasy steampunk settings abound in tabletop and computer role-playing games.
 Notable examples include Skies of Arcadia, Rise of Nations: Rise of Legends, and Arcanum: Of Steamworks and Magick Obscura.

 One of the first steampunk novels set in a Middle-earth-like world was the Forest of Boland Light Railway by BB, about gnomes who build a steam locomotive.
 Fifty years later, Terry Pratchett wrote the Discworld novel Raising Steam, about the ongoing industrial revolution and railway mania in Ankh-Morpork.

 The gnomes and goblins in World of Warcraft also have technological societies that could be described as steampunk, as they are vastly ahead of the technologies of men, but still run on steam and mechanical power.

 The Dwarves of the Elder Scrolls series, described therein as a race of Elves called the Dwemer, also use steam-powered machinery, with gigantic brass-like gears, throughout their underground cities.
 However, magical means are used to keep ancient devices in motion despite the Dwemer's ancient disappearance.

 The 1998 game Thief: The Dark Project, as well as the other sequels including its 2014 reboot, feature heavy steampunk-inspired architecture, setting, and technology.

 Amidst the historical and fantasy subgenres of steampunk is a type that takes place in a hypothetical future or a fantasy equivalent of our future involving the domination of steampunk-style technology and aesthetics.
 Examples include Jean-Pierre Jeunet and Marc Caro's The City of Lost Children (1995), Turn A Gundam (1999–2000), Trigun, and Disney's film Treasure Planet (2002).
 In 2011, musician Thomas Dolby heralded his return to music after a 20-year hiatus with an online steampunk alternate fantasy world called the Floating City, to promote his album A Map of the Floating City.

 American West

-Another setting is "Western" steampunk, which overlaps with both the Weird West and Science fiction Western subgenres.
+Another setting is "Western" steampunk, which overlaps with both the weird West and science fiction Western subgenres.
 One of the earliest steampunk books set in America was The Steam Man of the Prairies by Edward S. Ellis.
-Recent examples include the TV show and the movie adaption Wild Wild West, the Italian comics about Magico Vento, Devon Monk's Dead Iron, and the Big Thunder Mountain Railroad in Disneyland-style Disney Parks around the world.
+Recent examples include the TV show The Wild Wild West and the movie adaption Wild Wild West, the Italian comics about Magico Vento, and Devon Monk's Dead Iron.